lonycell/grafana.v7/docs/sources/features/datasources/prometheus.md

 | _Instant_          | Perform an "instant" query, to return only the latest value that Prometheus has scraped for the requested time series.
 Instant queries return results much faster than normal range queries.
 Use them to look up label sets.                                                                                                        |
 | _Min time interval_| This value multiplied by the denominator from the _Resolution_ setting sets a lower limit to both the `$__interval` variable and the [`step` parameter of Prometheus range queries](https://prometheus.io/docs/prometheus/latest/querying/api/#range-queries).
 Defaults to _Scrape interval_ as set in the data source options.     |

-> **Note:** Grafana modifies the request dates for queries to align them with the dynamically calculated step.
+> **Note:** ThingSPIN modifies the request dates for queries to align them with the dynamically calculated step.
 This ensures consistent display of metrics data, but it can result in a small gap of data at the right edge of a graph.

 ### Instant queries